-Frequently asked questions (FAQ) · Cloudflare Firewall Rules docs
+Firewall Rules FAQ

 [js]challengeFailed action may not match the parameters of the rule — for example, the bot score may have changed because the user solved a CAPTCHA.

-The "solved" and "failed" actions are informative actions about a previous request that matched a rule.
-These actions state that "previously a rule had matched a request with the action set to Challenge (Captcha) or JS Challenge and now that challenge was answered".
+The “solved” and “failed” actions are informative actions about a previous request that matched a rule.
+These actions state that “previously a rule had matched a request with the action set to Legacy CAPTCHA or JS Challenge and now that challenge was answered.”